Tips for Succeeding in Beauty SchoolPosted in Programs

 End of Day Journaling

 Journaling at the end of each day can be helpful in building confidence.
 You will remember what hurdles you had along the way and how you overcame them.
 We all have hurdles when learning a new skill.
 Remember when you learned how to ride a two-wheeler?
 How many times did you try before you succeeded?
 Did you fall a few times?
 Yes, but you figured out what caused the fall, got back on the bike, and eventually rode with fewer and fewer challenges.
 It became so familiar that you didn’t even have to think about it anymore.
 That same thing will happen with learning how to wrap a perm or create beautiful finger waves with practice.

 It is said that it takes 10,000 hours of practice to master a new skill.
-As a cosmetology student you will be with us for only 1,600 of those 10,000 hours.
+As a cosmetology student, you will be with us for only 1,600 of those 10,000 hours.
+Most of our other programs are 1000 hours or less.
 So that means you will still be learning and practicing well into your professional career.
 And guess what?
-There will always be someone that is further along than you in their skill, but don’t use that as your benchmark.
+There will always be someone that is further along than you in their skill but don’t use that as your benchmark.

 Learn to find inspiration and motivation within yourself and keep practicing.
-Have the confidence to know that you are exactly where you’re meant to be in your own personal journey to becoming a successful hairdresser.
+Have the confidence to know that you are exactly where you’re meant to be in your own personal journey to becoming a successful service provider.
 Enjoy the process.